omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 - Vue.js updates the DOM automatically to reflect the state of variables in the app.
 - jQuery (and Vanilla Js) manipulate the DOM directly, leaving it up to the programmer to manage and keep the state of the application consistent with the DOM.

-Don't use them together: If you manipulate the DOM with jQuery then Vue.js won’t be informed that something was changed externally, so can't manage state automatically.
+Don't use them together: If you manipulate the DOM with jQuery then Vue.js (or React) won’t be informed that something was changed externally, so can't manage state automatically.